MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-overview.md

 # Overview of application migration examples for Azure

-This section of the Cloud Adoption Framework there are examples of several common migration scenarios that demonstrate how you can migrate on-premises infrastructure to [Microsoft Azure](https://azure.microsoft.com/overview/what-is-azure/).
+This section of the Cloud Adoption Framework provides examples of several common migration scenarios and demonstrates how you can migrate on-premises infrastructure to [Microsoft Azure](https://azure.microsoft.com/overview/what-is-azure/).

 ## Introduction